TheEvergreenStateCollege/upper-division-cs-23-24/web-24wi/docs/week-05/Front-End-Homework-04.md

 * JS
 * the browser's `fetch` functionality
-* an HTTP POST request to a backend API server and we will now add to it a web `<form>` that lets us register a username and password with a backend server, which will let us login to *authenticate* ourself and *authorize* reading private data.
+* an HTTP POST request to a backend API server and we will now add to it a web `<form>` that lets us register a username and password with our backend server, which will let us login to *authenticate* ourself and *authorize* reading private data.

 We will enhance our guessing game "WordMasters" to save words that we guessed correctly, as well as to create a leaderboard of high scores.
 #### Readings and Watchings